MoonBoi9001/avalanche-wallet/README.md

 In order for the wallet to work, it needs the Avalanche network to operate on.
 By default the wallet will connect to the Avalanche mainnet.

-1. If you want to connect to a local network, make sure you have installed and able to run a AvlaancheGo node properly.
+1. If you want to connect to a local network, make sure you have installed and able to run an AvalancheGo node properly.
 2. Run the project with hot reloading `yarn serve`

 When you go to the website on your browser, you might get a warning saying